 Every effort has been made to ensure that the information contained in this document is accurate at the time of printing.
 However, the software described in this document is subject to continuous development and improvement.

-1Spatial Group Limited reserves the right to change the specification of the software.
-1Spatial Group Limited accepts no liability for any loss or damage arising from use of any information contained in this document.
+1Spatial plc reserves the right to change the specification of the software.

+1Spatial plc accepts no liability for any loss or damage arising from use of any information contained in this document.

 Contents